torinthiel/jenkins_casc_bootstrap/README.md

 * CASCB_VAULT_USER - The username used to login
 * CASCB_VAULT_PW - The password used to login
 * CASCB_VAULT_TOKEN - The Vault token used to access Vault
+* CASCB_VAULT_APPROLE - The Vault application role ID used to authenticate
+* CASCB_VAULT_APPROLE_SECRET - The Vault application role secret ID used to authenticate
 * CASCB_VAULT_PATHS - Comma-separated list of paths from which plugin should retrieve configuration
 * CASCB_VAULT_FILE - Path to properties file that will be scanned for above variables